haulin/necronomini/notes.md

   - cards with 2 effects, small negative, big positive, resolved at random
   - cards that can be played together with other cards and they get stronger with each one in hand, get a starting 5?
 - creature cards:
+  - **creature that spawns another one when killed**
+  - creature that gives you another creature in your hand when it dies
-  - creature attack enhanced by your AP
+  - creature that gets back in your hand when killed
+  - creature that restores 1 life and 1 sanity for you every turn
   - creature that is strong, but reduces your life every turn
-  - creature that restores 1 life and 1 sanity for you every turn
   - creature that temporarily reduces your ED
+  - creature attack enhanced by your AP
   - creature that cannot be ignored
   - creature that attacks twice
-  - creature that gets back in your hand when killed
-  - creature that gives you another creature in your hand when it dies
+  - creature that has a taunt
-  - **creature that spawns another one when killed**
   - creature that explodes when killed, damaging opponent
   - creature that regenerates if you have at least X AP
   - creature that improves after 1 turn / each turn